What is body mass index (BMI)?

 Limitations of BMI

-The BMI calculator is a useful guide to help understand weight, but there are some limitations of BMI.
+The BMI calculator is a useful guide to help understand weight, but there are some limitations to BMI.
 You should keep some other things in mind:

 It’s important to avoid excess weight around your tummy.
 This can make you more likely to develop type 2 diabetes, stroke, and heart disease.
 Whatever your height and BMI, you should try to lose weight if your waist measures: